netdata/netdata/docs/concepts/netdata-architecture/distributed-data-architecture.md

 ## The Netdata approach

-Netdata was build with a distributed data architecture mindset.
+Netdata was built with a distributed data architecture mindset.
 All data are collected and stored on the edge, whenever it's possible.
 This approach has a number of benefits:

 - **Easy maintenance**: There is no centralized data lake to purchase, allocate, monitor or update.
 This removes the